-Once the ribs reach the right level of doneness, remove from the grill.
+Once the ribs reach the right level of doneness, remove them from the grill.
 If you want to add barbecue sauce, read on.

 When the ribs are almost done, it is time to slather on the barbecue sauce.
 Do this in thin layers and make sure to use warmed barbecue sauce.
 By layering on the sauce, it will form a sticky surface on the ribs and not a thick wet coating.
 Start by adding a layer.
-Close the grill lid, wait about five minutes for the sauce to cook onto the surface.
+Close the grill lid, and wait about five minutes for the sauce to cook on the surface.
 Repeat as many times as desired.
 I generally do this about five times to give the ribs a thick coating.

 Once the saucing is complete, remove the ribs from the grill and place them on a large cutting board.

 Step Seven – Cutting and Serving the Ribs

 Carving ribs with a long sharp knife and a pair of tongs.
 Hold the rack on its edge with the bones facing towards you.
 Slide the knife down, between the bones evenly.
-By cutting straight down through the rack, you can get an even and a uniform rib.
+By cutting straight down through the rack, you can get an even and uniform rib.
 The bones tend to turn a little more towards the small end, but with a bit of practice, you will get the hang of it.